jivelez/ueda/README.md

 x
 ```

-To get the full output after applying Ueda's method on this data, we use the `find_ueda_outliers()` outliers as follows.
+To get the full output after applying Ueda's method on this data, we use the `find_ueda_outliers()` function.
 In this particular case, we use `smax = 5` to detect up to 5 outliers in the numeric vector `x`:

 ```r
 # run full Ueda's method and detect up to 5 outliers